 Traditionally, competing risks were analyzed as if they were independent of each other.
-This assumption appears to be dubious in many reliability applications, however.
-Even if assumptions of stochastic independence may often be justified by the physically independent functioning of components, a dependence between risks may be introduced by many sources, for example load sharing between components, shared working environment, manufacture and maintenance.
+This assumption appears to be dubious in applications like the ones mentioned above, however.
+Even if assumptions of stochastic independence may often be justified by the physically independent functioning of components, a dependence between risks may be introduced by, for example, load-sharing between components or other shared common factors such as working environment, manufacture and maintenance.

-A simple case of dependent risks occur in the case when a potential component failure at some time T_1 may be avoided by a preventive maintenance (PM) at time T_2 (see [9]).
-The assumption that T_1 and T_2 are independent is clearly unreasonable in this application, since the maintenance crew is likely to have some information regarding the component's state during operation.
+A simple case of dependent risks (i.e. dependent latent times $T_1, \ldots, T_k$ ) occur in the case when a potential component failure at some time $T_1$ may be avoided by a preventive maintenance (PM) at time $T_2$ (see [9], [4], [21]).
+The assumption that $T_1$ and $T_2$ are independent is clearly unreasonable in this application, since the maintenance crew is likely to have some information regarding the component's state during operation.
 This insight is used to perform maintenance with the aim of avoiding component failures.
-Note that the observable result is the pair (T, C), rather than the latent times T_1 and T_2 .
+Thus we are faced with a case of dependent competing risks between the variables $T_1$ and $T_2$ .
+Note that the observable result is the pair (T, C), rather than the latent times $T_1$ and $T_2$ .
 The latter are, however, the times of primary interest.
-For example, knowing the distribution of T_1 , which is the true failure time distribution, could be the basis for maintenance optimization.
-However, as will be discussed later, the marginal distributions of the T_j are not identifiable from observation of (T, C) alone, unless specific assumptions are made on the dependence.
+For example, knowing the distribution of $T_1$ , which is the true failure time distribution, could be the basis for maintenance optimization.
+However, as will be discussed later, in a competing risks case the marginal distributions of the $T_j$ are not identifiable from observation of (T, C) alone, unless specific assumptions are made on the dependence between $T_1$ and $T_2$ .